frankli1009/EvalStr/README.md

 # EvalStr
-An web api project to evaluate the value of an expression which contains only integer numbers.
+An web api project to evaluate the value of an expression which contains only non-negative integer numbers.

 Route:
 /evalstr